Nawaz, Maryam depart for Lahore; PML-N rally proceeds to airport | Pakistan - Geo.tv

 PML-N rally from Peshawar en route to Lahore

-The PML-N rally which left from Peshawar this morning has arrived in Chakri in Rawalpindi.
+The PML-N rally which left from Peshawar this morning arrived in Chakri in Rawalpindi.

 The rally is being led by PML-N Khyber Pakhtunkhwa president Ameer Muqam.